ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 the past.
 Given a maximum STH issuance rate of one per hour, an attacker has 336 unique STHs per log for tracking.

-When multiplied by the number of logs that a client accepts STHs for, this number of unique STHs grow and the negative privacy implications grow with it.
+When multiplied by the number of logs from which a client accepts STHs, this number of unique STHs grow and the negative privacy implications grow with it.
 It's important that this is taken into account when logs are chosen for default settings in HTTPS clients.